If you were injured in an accident caused by someone else’s negligence, you probably have many questions about filing a personal injury claim.

 How Long will a Personal Injury Lawsuit Take?

-Personal injury lawsuits can be filed at any point during the three-year statute of limitations.
+Personal injury lawsuits can be filed at any point during the statute of limitations.
 Your attorney may wait to seek a settlement until you have reached your point of maximum medical improvement, so the true value of your case will be known.

 Settling outside of court can take months to years, while a lawsuit can take years to make it to trial.